MahaleVivek/E-commerce-FastAPI/README.md

 # E-commerce-FastAPI Backend Project

 A robust and scalable backend built with FastAPI showcases essential features for managing sellers, customers, products, and orders.
-This project demonstrates the use of JWT authentication, ORM for database interactions, data validation, and interactive API documentation.
+This project demonstrates the use of JWT authentication, and ORM for database interactions, data validation, and interactive API documentation.

 # 🚀 Features
 - 🔒 **Authentication & Authorization**